The system provides the following lists of contacts in automation processes:

 - The contacts within a specific process (including those in the Finished step)

-Note: You need to have the Read Contact management permission to view the lists of contacts.
+Note: You need to have the Read contacts Contact management permission to view the lists of contacts.
 If you only have the permission for a specific site, you can only see contacts from the given site.

 - Use the My pending contacts application for managing contacts in running processes.